pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 e55bde19b226181fb630a2148b3969cac1c3fd6a44ebe464ca5ae6e40869422755731848aa53bd31760f7c2fc15241f5099b460bfd5f645d3db24034522f4ce8
 ```

-Then, you can use an [online SHA-256 calculator](http://www.xorbin.com/tools/sha256-hash-calculator) to verify that the hash of this string is equal to the `parent` value:
+Then, you can use an [online SHA-256 calculator](http://www.xorbin.com/tools/sha256-hash-calculator) to verify that the hash of that string is equal to the `parent` value:
 ```
 9ddd8925d70371010b58797bbac404524039bdf0d5043308691e77656a44ed85
 ```